The Power of Clarity

 Clear Goals Sharpen Present-Moment Decisions

 Your reality will not match your vision exactly.
 That's not the point.
 The point is for your vision to allow you to make clear daily decisions that keep you moving in the direction of your goals.
 When a commercial airliner flies from one city to another, it is off course over 90% of the time, but it keeps measuring its progress and adjusting its heading again and again.
 Goal setting works the same way.
-Maintain a clear list of goals not because that's actually where you'll end up but because it will give with tremendous certainty in deciding what you need to do today.
+Maintain a clear list of goals not because that's actually where you'll end up but because it will give you tremendous certainty in deciding what you need to do today.
 When someone contacts you with an "opportunity" out of the blue, you'll know whether it's a real opportunity or a waste of time.
 The long view sharpens the short view.

 As you begin moving towards your goals, you'll gain new knowledge along the way, and you'll have to adapt your plans as you go.
 You may also change your vision if you get partway there and decide it's not quite what you really want.
 Ill-formed goals are still far superior to no goals at all.